gohugoio/hugo/content/en/content-management/taxonomies.md

 ## Add custom metadata to a Taxonomy or Term

-If you need to add custom metadata to your taxonomy terms, you will need to create a page for that term at `/content/<TAXONOMY>/<TERM>/_index.md` and add your metadata in it's front matter.
+If you need to add custom metadata to your taxonomy terms, you will need to create a page for that term at `/content/<TAXONOMY>/<TERM>/_index.md` and add your metadata in its front matter.
 Continuing with our 'Actors' example, let's say you want to add a Wikipedia page link to each actor.
 Your terms pages would be something like this:

 {{< code file="/content/actors/bruce-willis/_index.md" >}}
 ---